 Akshat Rathi, a writer for Quartz, provides a step-by-step process for responding to acts of racism.

 White Anti-Racism: Living the Legacy

-This Teaching Tolerance Q&A has insight from four activists who share their thoughts on the concepts of comfort, power, privilege and identity.
+This Learning for Justice Q&A has insight from four activists who share their thoughts on the concepts of comfort, power, privilege and identity.

 Black Lives Matter at School – Resources

 This collection of readings and resources from the National Education Association’s EdJustice website can help students and educators talk about race, stand together, and express their identities through art and activism.

 These videos cover child development and social-emotional learning.
 Thanks to Andria Warren for her contributions.